-The settlement of Zagora, is on the Aegean island of Andros, about two hours by ferry from mainland Greece.
+The ancient settlement of Zagora is located on the Aegean island of Andros, about two hours by ferry east of the Attica.

-Many other archaeological sites have been ruined by earthquakes, volcanic eruptions or the ravages of war.
-Or their architecture and artefacts portray a less clear picture due to successive periods of habitation by different peoples, obscuring or confusing the evidence of earlier habitation.
+Many other settlement sites have been ruined by earthquakes, volcanic eruptions or the ravages of war.
+Or their architecture and artefacts provide, at best, an opaque picture of the lives once lived there due to subsequent periods of habitation which have obscured or confused the evidence of earlier phases.

-The settlement layout at Zagora – over 6.7 hectares – was not disturbed by subsequent settlement.
-The building materials weren’t used to modify the buildings or moved to make different structures with them, as is often the case where there have been successive settlements.
+However, the settlement layout at Zagora -over 6.7 hectares- was not disturbed by subsequent settlement.
+The building materials of its houses, fortification wall and temple were not removed to construct other structures as is often the case at sites which have seen successive occupation phases.

 The ancient city of Torone, situated near the southern end of the Sithonia peninsula of the Chalkidike, was one of the richest and most important cities in the region during the Classical period.
 One of the highest tribute-paying members of the Delian League, it is best known from Thucydides’ detailed accounts of the campaign of the Spartan King Brasidas to take control of the city in 424 BC, and the Athenian General Cleon’s reprisals in 423 BC (Thucydides IV, 110-116; V, 2-3).